ELVIS-Project/elvis-database/docs/2016-09_depolyment_guide.md

 pip install -r requirements.txt
 ```

 Lastly, we need to change one setting in the project configuration file to make it aware that we are doing a production deployment.
-Open up $ELVIS_HOME/elvis-database/elvis/settings.py, and change the`SETTING_TYPE` variable from `LOCAL` to `PRODUCTION`.
+Open up `$ELVIS_HOME/elvis-database/elvis/settings.py`, and change the`SETTING_TYPE` variable from `LOCAL` to `PRODUCTION` (or to `DEVELOPMENT`, if you're sure that's what you want... read the comments in the file!).

 Now the basic environment for the project is set up, we can begin connecting the various components together.